TonyHill26/LevelUp/content/authors/tony-hill/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Dr. Tony Hill is a mathematician, philanthropist, and former teacher.
+bio: Tony Hill is a mathematician, philanthropist, and former teacher.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons